convexengineering/robust/docs/source/commands.rst

         number_of_time_average_solves, uncertainty_sets, nominal_solution, directly_uncertain_vars_subs, parallel,
                 nominal_number_of_constraints, nominal_solve_time]

+Simulating a GPkit model is equivalent to optimizing the model over its remaining free variables (without the 'fix' attribute).
 For Monte Carlo simulations, it is important to note that **the solution time is proportional to the product of number of methods, uncertainty sets, gammas and samples**.
-Simulating a model is equivalent to optimizing the model over its remaining free variables (without the 'fix' attribute).
-As such, one MC simulation usually takes similar time to one solution to the un-robustified model.
+As such, one MC simulation usually takes similar to slightly less time to one solution to the un-robustified model.
 Furthermore, MC simulations take *longer* for robustified models vs. unrobust ones, since infeasibility can be detected faster than a feasible solution.
 If in a time crunch, it is recommended that one method, set and gamma is chosen for simulation purposes.